technofocus-pte/dplyadptm365cpltdepth/Labguides/Lab9/Lab9.md

 - How to test and activate an AI agent for troubleshooting.

 - Validation of the bot’s ability to respond using its knowledge base.

-- How fallback topics handle unsupported queries and redirect users effectively.

 ## Exercise 5: Automating Support Ticket Creation with Power Automate